Kubar-Protocol/corda-4/README.md

 ---

-By following these steps, you (and others you share this with) will be able to build and run the containerized Cordapp Clients application using Docker.

-Feel free to modify this documentation to suit any additional configuration details specific to your environment.
 ## Additional Information

 For further details on the sample CorDapp’s project structure, node configuration, and testing strategies, refer to the official [Corda 4.10 Sample CorDapp Tutorial](https://docs.r3.com/en/platform/corda/4.10/community/tutorial-cordapp.html)